Non-sporting

 They were often nicknamed ‘Little Lions’ or ‘Lion Dogs’ due to their resemblance to the snow lions that populated the Tibetan mountains.

 Although they are called Spaniels, they are not at all related to Western Spaniel family members such as the Cocker Spaniel or the English Spring Spaniel.
-They are most closely related to Pugs, Lhasa Apsos, and Pekingese.
+They are most closely related to Pugs, Lhasa Apsos and Pekingese.

 Due to their size, this breed is an excellent option if you live in a small home or an apartment.
 As they don’t require much running space, they can happily live in smaller environments as long as they get regular exercise and affection.

-As they suffer from separation anxiety, they are best suited to owners who are regularly home, such as those that work from home.
-They also tend to get along with other pets, such as other dogs which can keep them company when you're away!
+Because they suffer from separation anxiety, they are best suited to owners who are regularly home, such as those that work from home.
+They also tend to get along with other pets, such as other dogs which can keep them company when you’re away!

 Although this breed has long fur, it does not require as much grooming as similar smaller breeds.
 They tend to only require the hair on the bottom of their feet to be trimmed as it is prone to picking up dirt and dust.